DandelionAgnes/Toggle/README.md

-1. DARK/LIGHT MODE TOGGLE FOR WIX STUDIO
-I created this code to switch between dark and light mode on my portfolio website
+1. DARK/LIGHT MODE TOGGLE FOR WIX STUDIO: I created this code to switch between dark and light mode on my portfolio website

 Set up:
 For each section of your page, create two versions: dark and light mode.
 Make sure you ID each version clearly